Algebra I and geometry. Participants should be comfortable with math and logical reasoning.

 “I have gained a greater understanding of mathematics and was exposed to challenging and interesting problems.” — From a program course evaluation

+In this course, which is intended for students who enjoy math and logical reasoning, participants develop a deeper appreciation for the richness of mathematics while further developing their thinking and problem-solving skills.
 The combination of subjects and methods in this course enables participants to experience math in a way traditional high schools are often unable to present it, approaching problems as open-ended opportunities for creativity, independent thinking, and intellectual excitement.

 The course focuses on three overarching topics:

 - Probability and Information: abstract counting (combinatorics), statistics (and how not to be fooled by them).
 Applications include cryptography, game theory, and machine learning: how can you beat your friends at your favorite games, and how can a machine do it (maybe even better!)?

 - Logic: this sets the stage for further mathematical reasoning.
 What is mathematical logic, and how does one structure a proof (including basic techniques of mathematical proofs)?
 How can this framework be applied to philosophical thought and debate?